-- Magical Girl Lyrical Nanoha is somewhat unusual in that rather than young girls, older teenagers and young men are the target audience, plus that it is much more character-driven compared to most other series.
+- Magical Girl Lyrical Nanoha is somewhat unusual in that, rather than young girls, older teenagers and young men are the target audience.
+It's also much more character-driven, compared to most other series.

 - The manga eventually dropped "Magical Girl" from the title, since Nanoha is now 25 and either still a Captain of an Interdimensional Air Force or higher.
 She's still Magical, but is a woman, not a girl.